mingh2/SurvivalOfTheFittest/docs/final.md

 As described in our Status Report, the team had created an agent with Deep Q Network whom can tackle the task of surviving from one Zombie in a limited cage.
 Since then, the team has been working on improving the performance of the agent.
 The MSE – Mean Squared Error – of the Deep Q Network agent shows an ambiguous result, as described in the Status Report.
 Now, the improvement of performance can be undoubtedly demonstrated by a chart (in-depth demonstration in Evaluation section).

+NEAT (Placehoder ..... nothing yet)

+Map Environment

+A set of 21 by 21 wall defined the initial playground for the agent and the zombie in the early stage of agent development.
+The limited environment provides a suitable testing ground for our task.
+Hence, the identical background would repeatedly appear during the training process to a reduce the learning workload for the agents.
+After the agents can fulfill their task in the predefined environment, the team develops a randomized environment to enlarge the available map space and with more diverse enemy variety.

+The initial

+Random Agent